Lobsterge/username_fuzzer/README.md

     Usage of ./username_fuzzer:
     -c string
     	-command (shorthand)
-    -command string
+    -case
+    	Make the usernames case-sensitive, if this flag is not checked they will be all lowercase -command string
-    	file -> generates usernames from input file italy -> generates usernames from the most common names in Italy world -> generates usernames from the most common names globally -h	-help (shorthand)
+    	file -> generates usernames from input file italy -> generates usernames from the most common names in Italy world -> generates usernames from the most common names globally -cs
+    	-case (shorthand)
+    -h	-help (shorthand)
     -help
     	Shows the various command line options